cs-tungthanh/doc-learn-everything/Database/Database - Partitioning.md

 ---
-keys: partitioning, sharding, range-based, hash-based
+tags: partitioning, sharding, range-based, hash-based
 ---

 > To scale out our DB, we need to partition it.
 > Therefore, we need to develop a partitioning scheme that would divide and store our data into different DB servers.